The 52-week money challenge could help you keep an extra $5,000 in your pocket this year.

 And if you’re really focused on earning some extra money in a short period of time, check out these guides we’ve put together:

 - How to Make an Extra $100 in a Day

 - 8 Ways to Make an Extra $500 Fast

 - 7 Ways to Make an Extra $5,000 Fast

-Now that you’ve seen our 52-week money challenge and know how to get started saving, we want to leave you with one last suggestion: Open a dedicated account with an online bank and make your weekly deposits into that account.
+Now that you’ve seen the 52-week money challenge and know how to get started saving, I want to leave you with one last suggestion: Open a dedicated account with an online bank and make your weekly deposits into that account.
 That will really help you maximize the impact of your savings efforts.